 The Forbes Building is a 147-unit subsidized building in Jamaica Plain, housing mostly elderly and disabled residents.
 When the Forbes Building was built in 1976, owners received a low-interest mortgage through the State’s 13A program.
 In exchange, they agreed to keep in a portion of the building’s units well below-market for the duration of the mortgage period.
 On March 1st, 2022 the mortgage period officially ended, allowing the owner to legally raise previously subsidized rents.

-For several years, the Forbes Building Tenant Association (FBTA) has been organizing to preserve their building as long-term affordable housing upon the expiration of the 13A mortgage.
+For several years, the Forbes Building Tenant Association (FBTA) had been organizing to preserve their building as long-term affordable housing upon the expiration of the 13A mortgage.
 But in December 2020, the Forbes Building owner suddenly walked away from a full preservation and subsidy package to preserve the building’s affordability following the 13A mortgage expiration.
-Since then, the FBTA has mounted a campaign to bring the owner back to the negotiating table and save their homes.
+The FBTA had mounted a campaign to bring the owner back to the negotiating table and save their homes.

 On June 1, 2022, 82 tenants received a notice of a rent increase averaging $42/month, effective July 1, for the next six months.
-The Forbes Building Tenants Association is writing owner Paul Clayton asking him to cancel the increase.
-Mr. Clayton has announced he is now preparing a long-term renovation and affordability plan to submit to state and city agencies this fall.
+The Forbes Building Tenants Association wrote owner Paul Clayton asking him to cancel the increase.
+Mr. Clayton had announced he was preparing a long-term renovation and affordability plan to submit to state and city agencies.
+Although it took a couple of years, the tenants kept up the pressure for a long term preservation plan to be submitted and it worked.

 In the News